uniface/Web/README.md

 ## Setup ##

  * This project can be synchronized using the WAS plugin (https://github.com/uniface/WASListener), compiled and run.
- * Import data in found in the exports folder
+ * Import the data found in the exports folder
  * If your webapp folder differs to web in your git repository root folder, please copy the contents of web to your webapp folder.

 # 1. Project  CSS Basics #